Marthame’s Tech Guide to Podcasting on a Budget

 Equipment Marthame uses:

-• Audio Technica ATR-USB2100x - Excellent microphone that can be used both with a computer (through USB/C ports) and a sound system (through XLR mic cables).
+• Audio Technica ATR-USB2100x - Excellent microphone at a great price point that can be used both with a computer (through USB/C ports) and a sound system (through XLR mic cables).
 It does an excellent job of limiting surrounding noise without sacrificing audio quality.

-• Sony MDR-7506 - Best headphones around, and ridiculously affordable; particularly helpful for doing editing work.
+• Sony MDR-7506 - Best headphones around, and, given the professional quality, ridiculously affordable; particularly helpful for doing editing work.

 • Zoom H6 - if you want to move beyond one person recording, this is an excellent portable digital recorder.
-You can record up to four people at once.
+You can record up to four people at once (if you have four mics).

 • I also recommend getting a microphone windscreen (the fuzz cover).
-You can find them on Amazon in bulk for cheap.
+You can find them on Sweetwater and other places.
 This is especially helpful for outside recording, but also useful indoors and general use (keeps the “p” sounds from being too loud).

 Best Practices: